Whether you’re starting a new company or growing an existing company, you must juggle many tasks.

 Weaknesses – Where is there room for improvement?

-Opportunities – Think through the most significant opportunities to grow your company or improve it in the coming year.
+Opportunities – Think through the most significant opportunities to grow or improve your company in the coming year.

 Threats – What might derail you from your goals?
 Both internal and external threats exist for most brands.

-Once you have an idea of your weaknesses, it is much easier to set goals to turn them into strengths.
+Once you have an idea of your weaknesses, setting goals to turn them into strengths is much easier.
 You should also ask if the weaknesses matter when held up against your long-term business plan.
 You might not need a particular skill to get where you want to go.

 7. Get a handle on finances